-You will study the theory and practice of translation, giving you the expertise to become a translator.
-Study in a department with expertise across linguistics, creative writing, and literary studies, with the option to tailor your studies and explore areas in other departments relevant to your own interests.
+You will study the theory and practice of translation, giving you the expertise to compete for work as a professional translator.
+Study in a department with expertise in linguistics, creative writing, and literary studies, with the option to tailor your studies and explore areas in other departments relevant to your own interests.

 Modules & structure

 Core modules on the MA in Translation cover both the theory and practice of translation.
 These are taught in seminar-based and tutorial small-group sessions and may include an individually supervised practice project.

 Students undertaking the translation work placement module will work directly with an external organisation to provide a range of translation and other language services and gain first-hand experience of translation in a professional setting.